josephsl/wintenApps/contributing.md

 1. Be running the latest supported version of Windows 10 and later (as of December 2024, this means Windows 10 2022 Update (Version 22H2), Windows 11 2024 Update (Version 24H2), and latest Insider Preview (canary/dev/beta/release preview) build).
 2. Be running the latest stable version of NVDA or later (as of December 2024, this means NVDA 2024.4.1 or latest alpha release).
-3. If you wish to offer pull requests, you must be running latest NVDA stable version or later.
+3. If you wish to offer code/pull requests, you must be running latest stable NVDA (2024.4.1) and Windows 10 (22H2)/11 (24H2) release or later.
 4. To package your modifications into an add-on build, you must be using Python 3.11 or later.

 ## Contribution process